OCzarnecki/boulder-croudlevel/README.md

 # Purpose
 This is a tiny script for grabbing the croud level from [https://www.boulderwelt-muenchen-ost.de/].
 Basically just to satisfy my curiosity.

+# Installation
+After cloning the repository, make sure that the following is installed:
+- bs4
+- pathlib
+- lxml

 # Usage
 Just type
 ```